Frequently Asked Questions

 - When do your calendars come out?
 Do I have to request one?

-The Continuing Education Calendar is printed annually and is distributed in early September.
+The Continuing Education Calendar is printed semi annually and is distributed in early August and again in January.
 Continuing Education calendars are distributed city wide in our local papers but are usually available a few weeks prior to distribution.

 If you are interested in receiving one prior to distribution, call us at (250) 561-5846.
 Downloads are available in many formats on this site.
 For a complete calendar download click the calendar image on the home page, or check the course pages for a convenient printable page of each individual course outline.
 You will need Acrobat Reader to view these documents.

 - What are your office hours?

 Many of our courses run during the evening or on weekends but our office hours are 8:00am to 4:00pm, Monday to Friday.
 Our Admissions Office hours are Monday - Wednesday 9:00am - 4:00pm, Thursday 9:00am-6:00pm and Friday 9:30am - 4:00pm.
 During peak times of the year Admissions will extend their office hours.